Worried About Tariffs? Here’s Why 2025 Is Still the Year to Build Your Forever Home

 2. Limited Existing Inventory & Rising Home Prices

 The current housing market remains tight, with fewer homes available for sale.
 Demand continues to outpace supply, driving up prices on existing homes.
-Zillow is predicting moderate price appreciation in 2025 in the Midwest with an average increase in price of 3 to 4 percent, while in cities like Columbus with robust growth the price increase will likely be higher.
+Zillow is predicting moderate price appreciation in 2025 in the Midwest with an average increase in price of 3 to 4 percent, while in cities like Columbus, Ohio with robust growth the price increase will likely be higher.

 3. Remodeling Costs Often Exceed the Price of Building New